pimvanpelt/vppcfg/README.md

     *   For interfaces that do not exist in the config (either as source or target):
         *   Return the interface to L3 mode
         *   Remove tag-rewrite options on if it has encapsulation
-1. Retrieve all BondEthernets from VPP
-    *   Remove those that do not exist in the config
-    *   Remove all member interfaces that are not in the config
-    *   Remove all IP addresses that are not in the config
 1. Retrieve all Tunnels from VPP
     *   Remove those that do not exist in the config
     *   Remove all IP addresses that are not in the config
-1. Retrieve all interfaces from VPP
+1. Retrieve all sub-interfaces from VPP
-    *   Starting with QinQ/QinAD, then Dot1Q/Dot1AD, then (BondEthernets, Tunnels):
+    *   Starting with QinQ/QinAD, then Dot1Q/Dot1AD:
         *   Remove those that do not exist in the config
         *   Remove those that do exist in the config but have a different encapsulation
         *   Remove all IP addresses that are not in the config
+1. Retrieve all BondEthernets from VPP
+    *   Remove those that do not exist in the config
+    *   Remove all member interfaces that are not in the config
+    *   Remove all IP addresses that are not in the config
-    *  And finally, for each PHY:
+1. And finally, for each PHY interface:
     *   Remove all IP addresses that are not in the config
     *   If not in the config, return to default (L3 mode, MTU 9000, admin-state down)

 ### Creating